-Creating a Workplace by Facebook test user
+Create Workplace by Facebook test user

-In this section, a user called Britta Simon is created in Workplace by Facebook.
+In this section, a user called B.Simon is created in Workplace by Facebook.
 Workplace by Facebook supports just-in-time provisioning, which is enabled by default.

 There is no action for you in this section.
 If a user doesn't exist in Workplace by Facebook, a new one is created when you attempt to access Workplace by Facebook.

-If you need to create a user manually, Contact Workplace by Facebook Client support team
+If you need to create a user manually, Contact Workplace by Facebook Client support team.

 In this section, you test your Azure AD single sign-on configuration with following options.